 The more you control your budget, the more you will be able to use it wisely and get better ROI or ROAS for your digital ad campaign.

 Also, there are other third-party tools you can use to track your ad performance as well as optimize your ads, however, you will need to understand you may have to give them access to your data and platforms to help manage your ad campaigns.

 #6.
 A/B testing

 A/B testing can be done with your ad campaigns and landing pages simultaneously to see what works best and allocate more resources to it.

 It’s a great way to enhance your ad budget and make sure your landing pages are performing at the optimum.

 Both Google Ads and Facebook Ads offer the opportunity for A/B testing of Ads.
-It helps marketers target audiences with various ad sets, different locations, budget and time etc to get a better sense of what works best.
+It helps marketers target audiences with various ad sets, different locations, budgets and times, etc to get a better sense of what works best.

-For landing pages, you use different CTAs places at different positions and evaluate each CTAs performance to determine what works best.
+For landing pages, you use different CTAs placed at different positions and evaluate each CTAs performance to determine what works best.

 Tools such as ZOHO CRM and other tools can easily allow you to create A/B testing with forms and choose the one that works the best for you.

 Retargeting and remarketing are just terms that both stand for showing more display ads to potential customers that previously visited your website or interacted with your ads.